Naousa massacre: Events before the siege

 Plans for the upcoming revolution had already begun in the region long before its outbreak, so the Ottomans decided to take measures to prevent it.
-In January 1821 the wali of Thessaloniki Ebu Lubut imprisoned members of some of the most important families of West Macedonia.
-Some, however, like the "warband" leaders Anastasios Karatasos and Angelis Gatsos and also the notable Zafeirakis Theodosiou refused to surrender themselves to Ottoman authorities.
+In January 1821 the wali of Thessaloniki imprisoned members of some of the most important families of western Macedonia.
+Some, however, like the revolutionary leaders Anastasios Karatasos, Angelis Gatsos and Zafeirakis Theodosiou refused to surrender themselves to Ottoman authorities.
 After the arrests they gathered in a church and declared revolution against the Ottoman rule.
-This group ultimately marshaled 1,800 people to strike back as a rebellion, Veroia, but the attack failed when Ottoman reinforcements arrived.
+This group ultimately marshaled 1,800 people to strike back at Veroia, but the attack failed when Ottoman reinforcements arrived.